jarenduan/ijw.netfx/README.md

 # ijw.netfx
-A few nuget packages provide extensions and helpers for .Net Core and .Net Frameworks.
+A few nuget packages providing extensions and helpers for .Net Core and .Net Frameworks.

 # Repro structure
 there're 3 folders in the repro: